zarinplus/docs/README.md

 #### Body

 Now please, Send `authority` and `{private token}` and the `wallet_id` back for confirm.
-Send this parameters to the verify endpoint via `GET` or `POST` method.
+Send this parameters to the verify endpoint via `POST` method.

 	{
 		"authority" : "f72715fe8a1bfc8895cc5dac121931f696d00b61"